3 days in Mallorca the perfect road trip itinerary

 Day 1: Palma, Valldemossa and Fornalutx

-You can just visit the inside of the church or you can also climb on its terrace (in a similar manner to Milano Duomo).
+You can just visit the inside of the church or you can also climb on its terrace (in a similar manner to the Duomo in Milan).

 TIP: Visit the cathedral around noon when the sun shines through the huge rose window above the altar, drawing colorful shapes on the floor: it reminded me of Sagrada Familia.

-EXTRA: Other great things to do in Palma are visiting the Royal Palace of La Almudaina, Bishop’s Garden (a free public garden that is only opened till 13:30), and the Arab baths.
+Other great things to do in Palma are visiting the Royal Palace of La Almudaina, Bishop’s Garden (a free public garden that is only open till 13:30), and the Arab baths.

 There is also a scenic train route to Soller, operated by vintage wooden carriages.
 The journey takes about 1 hour.
 Since we were running late and had the car with us, we decided to skip the scenic ride (which I kinda regret as I love trains).